inductiva/inductiva/docs-sources/cm1/run-hurricane-bound-layer.md

 ## Prerequisites

 The required files may be downloaded [here](https://storage.googleapis.com/inductiva-api-demo-files/cm1-les-hurr-bound-layer.zip).
-Note that manual download is not necessary since the run script will donwload it.
+Note that manual download is not necessary since the simulation script will donwload it.

-## Key Considerations

-TODO

 ## Run the Simulation

 Below is the code required to run the hurricane boundary layer use case with the Inductiva API.

-The simulation will then be sent to a `c2d-higcpu-16` virtual machine from Google Cloud, equipped with 16 vCPU and 32 GB of RAM.
+The simulation will then be sent to a `c2d-highcpu-16` virtual machine from Google Cloud, equipped with 16 vCPUs and 32 GB of RAM.
 This machine is equivalent to a standard working laptop.

 ```python